parthgoswami-github/opensource/misconceptions.md

 - Yes the code is accessible, and yes, you can download it and review it.
 - But no, you can’t do whatever you want with it, open-source doesn’t mean it’s “free”.
 - It means you’re able to read the code and that you may use the product, but you have to pay attention to the license associated with each project before you make use of the code.
-- Keep that in mind, open-source is not the same as “free for all”, make sure you look for the **LICENSE.TXT** file inside the repo which is where the information about the license usually is, or carefully read the **README.MD** file, which could also contain that information.
+- Keep that in mind, open-source is not the same as “free for all”, make sure you look for the **LICENSE.TXT** file inside the repo which is where the information about the license usually is, or carefully read the **README** file, which could also contain that information.
 <!-- #endregion -->